rjury-sumo/sumo-public-content/apps/credits_usage_summary/readme.md

 In the views folder open each backfill search and execute it for the number of days you want to have initial history for.
 In a larger sumo account you might need to backfill in stages say -30d -14d, -14d -7d, -7d etc.

 Possible history will be constrained by your Default partition history which restricts the retention of Data volume logs.

+Wait a few minutes then run the Lookup_Report/Create_Report search to create an initial data set.

 ### 5. Set lookup history value
 Open the Lookup_Report folder and edit the credits_report search schedule.
 By default this is set to -90d but you may want to use a longer number for more history to build up over time.
 Bear in mind it's a v1 lookup at max allowed size is 8MB.